January 25, 2018 - By Ginna Hall, Senior Writer, Visual IQ

 Twenty years ago, Google introduced search engine marketing and brought us greater reach than ever before.
-Since then, LinkedIn (2002), Facebook (2004) and Twitter (2007) changed the ecosystem with social media.
+Since then, LinkedIn (2002), Twitter (2007) and Snapchat (2011) changed the ecosystem with social media.
 And in 2009, real-time bidding (RTB) upended how online display advertising is bought and sold.

 Today, we have access to more information, consumers are making smarter buying decisions, and marketers have amassed greater quantities of data than ever before.
 New technology has transformed many industries permanently, perhaps none so much as marketing.